 Let’s imagine that our information was differently organized.

-It’s not advised to organize data in this way, but functionally, it’s actually the same to the computer — it’s just less readable for a person.
+It’s not advised to organize data in this way, but functionally, it’s actually the same for the computer — it’s just less readable for a person.

-VLOOKUP and HLOOKUP both operate similarly to the LOOKUP feature, but there’s a notable difference — specifically, in the way that the function designates the column/row value that should be returned.
+VLOOKUP and HLOOKUP both operate similarly to the LOOKUP feature, but there’s a notable difference — specifically, in how the function designates the column/row value that should be returned.
+One works as a vertical lookup, while the other works as a horizontal lookup.

 Let’s take a look at VLOOKUP.